-- Add butter and pulse few times until the mixture resembles pea-size pieces.
+- Add butter and pulse a few times until the mixture resembles pea-size pieces.

-- Add the cream cheese and pulse few more times until the dough comes together.
+- Add the cream cheese and pulse a few more times until the dough comes together.

-- Add the vinegar(or the lemon juice)and the ice water.
-Pulse few more times until the dough is moist.
+- Add the vinegar(or the lemon juice), and ice water.
+Pulse a few more times until the dough is moist.